-Orton-Gillingham is one of the most proven language-based methods for teaching students structured literacy in a way that aligns with the research on how children learn to read and write.
-It is especially beneficial to students with language-based learning disabilities, such as dyslexia.
+Orton-Gillingham (OG) is one of the most proven methods for teaching students to read and write.
+It is a structured literacy approach that can be used in any classroom to teach both foundational reading skills as well as higher literacy skills.
+It is especially beneficial to the 20% of students with language-based learning disabilities, such as dyslexia.

-If you intend to work 1:1 with students with dyslexia, then we recommend you take the Orton-Gillingham Associate Level Instructor Training following this OG Classroom Educator Training.
+If you intend to work 1:1 with students with dyslexia, then we recommend you take the Orton-Gillingham Training: Associate Level following this Orton-Gillingham Training: Classroom Educator Level.

 This training consists of high-quality instruction in structured, multisensory language instruction that covers reading acquisition for all learners and the nature and needs of the dyslexic learner from basic phonics, reading, and spelling.